-It’s hard feeling connected to your co-workers and employees while working remote, especially if you aren’t used to it.
+It’s hard feeling connected to your co-workers and employees while working remotely, especially if you aren’t used to it.
 But there are a lot of ways to make the most of business meetings throughout the week.
 One of those tricks?
 Q&A sessions.

 A Q&A session following a meeting or a Q&A session after a presentation to clients or customers makes listeners feel heard and creates a sense of connection to the topic.

 Meeting Pulse is a live audience platform that’s all about engagement.
-We understand the importance of making your team or audience feel involved, included and valued.
+We understand the importance of making your team or audience feel involved, included, and valued.
 That’s why we want to give you a bit more insight into hosting an online Q&A session.
 But first, let’s explore what a live Q&A session is a little more.

 Why Should You Host an Online Q&A Session?

 Okay, first thing’s first: Q&A stands for “questions and answers.”
-To host a live Q&A session, you need to utilize a live streaming platform that allows for the audience to respond, like Zoom or Google Hangouts.
+To host a live Q&A session, you need to utilize a live streaming platform that allows the audience to respond, like Zoom or Google Hangouts.
 Then, you need to reply to their questions.
-That’s really it!
+That’s it!

-- Increase employees’ interaction and keep their attention
+- Increase employees’ interaction and keep their attention.

-- Address employees’ questions directly
+- Address employees’ questions directly.

-- Provides leaders and CEOs a platform to connect with their company and team
+- Provides leaders and CEOs a platform to connect with their company and team.

-- Receive valuable feedback from your team
+- Receive valuable feedback from your team.

 A live Q&A session allows you to boost your interaction with your employees in real-time.
-You’ll learn valuable information while also building trust and loyalty within the company, since they’ll feel heard and appreciated.
+You’ll learn valuable information while also building trust and loyalty within the company since they’ll feel heard and appreciated.
 Having the chance to communicate will also ensure they are invested in the meeting and won’t become as distracted.

 During the coronavirus pandemic, there’s a lot less time to have face-to-face conversations with your employees, so they can sometimes feel disconnected.
-This is a chance to interact with them in real time, while also making sure everyone is on the same page.
+This is a chance to interact with them in real-time, while also making sure everyone is on the same page.